Nguyễn Thúy Hiền: 1998–2003

 At the 1998 Asian Games in Bangkok, Thailand, Thúy Hiền competed once again in women's changquan and was able to win the silver medal.
 She was a triple medalist once again at the 1999 World Wushu Championships Hong Kong, this time by being world champion in changquan and winning silver medals in her weapons events.
 The following year, she returned to the Asian Wushu Championships in Saigon to win a gold medal in daoshu and two silver medals in changquan and qiangshu, but lost the all-around title by 0.01 points.

 In the 2001 Southeast Asian Games in Kuala Lumpur, Malaysia, she became a triple gold medalist.
-Shortly after in the 2001 World Wushu Championships in Yerevan, Armenia, she was also a triple gold medalist.
+Shortly after in the 2001 World Wushu Championships in Yerevan, Armenia, she was again a triple gold medalist.
 She intended to retire after this competition due to illness, but perhaps due to her numerous successes, she remained a member of the wushu team.

-A year later, she competed in the 2002 Asian Games in Busan, South Korea, but only placed in fourth in women's changquan.
+A year later, she competed in the 2002 Asian Games in Busan, South Korea, but only placed fourth in women's changquan.
 The following year, Thúy Hiền competed in the 2003 World Wushu Championships in Macau where she became the world champion in daoshu.
 At the 2003 Southeast Asian Games a few weeks later, she was the torch bearer for the opening ceremony.
 At the wushu competition, she was once again a triple gold medalist in changquan, daoshu, and qiangshu.
-After sustaining a injury at the competition, Thúy Hiền officially declared her retirement in 2005, becoming a coach and a judge in wushu with a permanent position the Hanoi Department of Physical Education and Sports.
+After sustaining an injury at the competition, Thúy Hiền officially declared her retirement in 2005, becoming a coach and a judge in wushu with a permanent position in the Hanoi Department of Physical Education and Sports.